fayak/zarakfr/site/_posts/2024-08-07-bash-handle-errors.md

 # Level 0: no error handling

-When writing a bash script, by default error are not handled:
+When writing a bash script, by default, errors are not handled:

 {% highlight bash %}
 #!/usr/bin/env bash
 # main.sh

-false  # is an error, return 1 echo "I'm still here !"
+false  # is an error, returns 1 echo "I'm still here !"
 {% endhighlight %}